sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 published: true
 ---

-# Store cleaning fee price in listing's public data
+# Store cleaning fee into listing

 Pricing can be based on a lot of variables but one practical way to build it is to base it on information stored as extended data in listings.
 In this example,